snaplet/docs-old/docs/06-tutorials/supabase-clone-environments.md

 That’s it!
 You’re all done, and should have restored a version of your Supabase production database with transformed data into your target database.
 You can now safely code against production-realistic data.

-You can use the `generate` command to seed your local dev setup.
-Read this [guide](https://supabase.com/docs/guides/cli/seeding-your-database) for more information.
+> We have added a new [`generate`](/references/data-operations/generate) command that will make it easier to seed your database.
+If you want give it a try with your Supabase local dev setup, we recommmand reading this [guide](https://supabase.com/docs/guides/cli/seeding-your-database) in the Supabase docs.

 ## Troubleshooting